bastistician/polyCub/README.md

-The **polyCub** package evolved from the need to integrate so-called spatial interaction functions (Gaussian or power-law kernels) over the observation region (an administrative shapefile) of a spatio-temporal point process.
+The **polyCub** package evolved from the need to integrate so-called spatial interaction functions (Gaussian or power-law kernels) over the observation region of a spatio-temporal point process.
 Such epidemic models are implemented in [**surveillance**](https://CRAN.R-project.org/package=surveillance).